-I am currently a fourth year PhD student at the Department of Computer Sciences, UW-Madison.
-I am fortunate to be advised by Jelena Diakonikolas.
+I am currently a fifth year PhD candidate at the Department of Computer Sciences, UW-Madison.
+I am fortunate to be advised by Prof. Jelena Diakonikolas.

-Earlier, I received my BS in Mathematics from Zhiyuan Honors College at Shanghai Jiao Tong University.
+Earlier, I received my BS in Math from Zhiyuan Honors College at Shanghai Jiao Tong University.

-My research interests are in the interplay between optimization and machine learning.
+My research interests are primarily focused on optimization and machine learning.

 Please reach out via xcai74 [at] wisc [dot] edu.